MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

         ```

 3. ```def test_chat_api_successful()```
-Tests whether the app correctly returns a response from the GenAI model when the message is passed in the chat
+Tests whether the app correctly returns a response from the GenAI model when a valid message (not blank) from the student is passed in the chat.
     - Passed Inputs:
         - ``` ```
     - Expected Output: